Laura celebrated her thirtieth birthday in rehab.

 ‘Know what?’
 I asked.
 A little pebble fell in my stomach.

 ‘She’d gone at the guy who lives opposite, with a baseball bat.
 Said we should be wary of her.’

 ‘Great!
 But maybe he’s exaggerating?’

-‘Bloody hell.’
-Too late now, the house was purchased, the jobs were all but done.
-‘We’ll have to warn Bella, tell her to stay away from the girl next door.’
+‘Bloody hell!’
+Too late, the house was purchased, the jobs were all but done.
+‘We’ll have to warn Laura, tell her to stay away from the girl next door.’

-Bella could now come home for weekend stays – I would collect her, from rehab, early Saturday morning, take her back late Sunday evening.
-We went for walks, ate confectionery, watched movies, had family times, with our extended family too.
+Laura now came home from rehab for weekend stays.
+I would collect her from rehab early Saturday morning, take her back late Sunday evening.
+We went for walks, ate confectionery, watched movies, had family times.

-Sunday morning, on one such weekend visit, we went to her house, which Bella was thrilled with, to tackle the garden.
-Bella was tired, wanted to go back to my house, lie down in the conservatory.
-Poor girl – and silly mother took her, left her there alone, to show we trusted her – back I went to join husband, ripping out weeds and planting shrubs.
+Sunday morning on one such weekend we went to her house, which Laura was thrilled with, to tackle the garden.
+Laura was tired, wanted to go back to my house, lie down in the conservatory.
+Poor girl and silly mother took her, left her there alone to show we trusted her.
+I returned to join Husband, ripping out weeds and planting shrubs.